jvgomg/public/book-of-beliefs.md

 ## Changelog

+- 2025-11: Add more thinking that's come from my experiences with AI.
+Add some minor points captured over the year.
-- 2024-11: Publish my first version of this repository and Book of Beliefs
+- 2024-11: Publish my first version of this repository and Book of Beliefs.